 Alerting when the vibration standard is exceeded: how does it work?

-Vibration monitoring is important to determine whether the vibration levels released by construction activities or an infrastructure project remain within acceptable values.
-These values relate to either the risk of damage to buildings or the potential nuisance for people living or working in buildings.
+Vibration monitoring is essential to determine whether the vibration levels released by construction activities or an infrastructure project remain within acceptable values.
+These values relate to the risk of building damage or the potential nuisance for people living or working in buildings.

-It is important that you are quickly informed of any exceedances of the vibration standard.
-This can be quite a challenge, especially since modern equipment makes it easy to measure from a remote location.
+You must be quickly informed of any exceedances of the vibration standard.
+This can be pretty challenging, especially since modern equipment makes it easy to measure remotely.
 You may not be physically present at the construction site.
 Fortunately, the brains responsible for the technology have found a solution: automatic alarm notifications whenever the vibration standard has been exceeded.
-In this blog article you can read how this works and what the possibilities are.
+In this blog article, you can read how this works and what the possibilities are.

 Vibration standards: how to determine them?

-There are several factors that combine to determine the vibration standard for a given project.
+Several factors combine to determine the vibration standard for a given project.
 We briefly list them here for you.

 The condition and function of a building

 The condition and function of a building are important factors in establishing a maximum and/or acceptable vibration standard.
-It is obvious that an aged monumental building that has already been scarred by the ravages of time, can handle a lesser vibration load than a recently built state-of-the-art concrete building.
-Determining the condition and state of the building is needed in order to choose which vibration standard is acceptable.
+It is obvious that an old monumental edifice that has already been scarred by the ravages of time can handle a lesser vibration load than a recently built state-of-the-art concrete building.
+Determining the condition and state of the building is needed to choose which vibration standard is acceptable.

-The particular use of a building also plays an important factor.
+The particular use of a building also plays an essential factor.
 What are the people who are occupying that building doing throughout the day?
-For example, it is extremely important, and even life saving, that a surgeon operates in a room without the disturbance of vibrations.
-In contrast, a factory worker who works in a noisy environment, and feels higher level vibrations will most likely still be able to perform their job well.
-The use of a particular building is important to determine when establishing an acceptable vibration standard.
+For example, it is extremely important, especially when human life is at stake that a surgeon operates in a room without the disturbance of vibrations.
+In contrast, a factory worker who works in a noisy environment and feels higher level vibrations will most likely still be able to perform their job well.
+It is important to determine the purpose of a particular building when establishing an acceptable vibration standard.

-The time of day is also an important factor.
+The time of day is also an essential factor.
 It can be assumed that the more irritated a person is, the more sensitive they are to experiencing nuisance.
-When you go to bed tired but satisfied after a long day of work, you are more sensitive to vibrations than when you are busy during the day doing some simple house chores.
+When you go to bed tired but satisfied after a long day of work, you are more susceptible to vibrations than when you are busy doing some simple house chores during the day.
 A lying position also increases our sensitivity to vibrations.

 Duration and intensity of vibrations

 The duration and intensity of vibration also help determine the vibration standard.
-There are a number of values that are important in this regard.
+Several values are important in this regard.

 Peaks and Averages